fossabot/hydralite/README.md

 ## Getting Started

+### Local Development

-Run `setup.cmd` in Windows Command Prompt or `setup.sh` in an macOS/Linux shell at the root directory after cloning.
+* Run `setup.cmd` in Windows Command Prompt or `setup.sh` in an macOS/Linux shell at the root directory after cloning.
-Once the setup command has been run based on your shell provider, run `yarn dev` in the root directory to start the api and web servers.
+* Once the setup command has been run based on your shell provider, run `yarn dev` in the root directory to start the API and web servers.

+### In Gitpod

+* [Open this repo in Gitpod.io](https://gitpod.io/#github.com/hydralite/hydralite).
+Sign in using your GItHub account if needed.
+* Once the API and web servers are up in development mode, enjoy hacking/coding.

+While Node.js/Python (web, API, automation and landing page) and Rust (CLI) development will work flawlessly in Gitpod, FLutter/Dart development may work but nested virtualization for Android emulators in case of mobile app development isn't supprted in Google Kubernetes Engine (where Gitpod.io hosted).